-Reset iCloud database immediately if status of every view is logged in.
+Reset the iCloud database immediately if the status of every view is logged in.

-Login to iCloud on your wiped iOS devices.
-Meanwhile pay attention to if logs mentioned before appears in the console.
+Log in to iCloud on your wiped iOS devices.
+Meanwhile, pay attention to if the logs mentioned before appears in the console.

 If yes, please repeat these steps; If not, please keep watching if App crashing happens again and the size of

 Solution2：Turning off two-factor authentication

 The approach is confirmed valid but it is not a general solution.

 Turn off two-factor authentication from appleid.apple.com.
 Note that it is Two-factor Authentication instead of Two-step Verification.

 However, AppleIDs created in iOS 10.3 or macOS 10.12.4 and higher cannot turn off 2-factor authentication.
 If you have 2-factor authentication enabled under these system versions, you can turn off 2-factor authentication by clicking the link in the confirmation email within two weeks, and you cannot turn it off after two weeks.

 If the solutions above do not work for you, you can try the following methods.